Arkansas Hit & Run Attorneys

 - They have illegal drugs or weapons in the vehicle

-- Fear of facing angry motorist
+- Fear of facing angry motorists

 - In shock